 Along with providing direct technical assistance to those who are responsible for managing barrier beaches, the Massachusetts Office of Coastal Zone Management (CZM) has two primary tools available to assist with barrier beach management:

 - Massachusetts Barrier Beach Inventory - CZM completed a comprehensive effort to identify and delineate the 681 barrier beaches in Massachusetts and to place them on topographic maps.
-Completed in 1982 and updated in 2007, the information is available in hard copy maps and through the Massachusetts Ocean Resource Information System (MORIS), a web-based coastal mapping tool.
+Completed in 1982 and updated in 2007, the information is available through the Massachusetts Ocean Resource Information System (MORIS), a web-based coastal mapping tool.

 - Guidelines for Barrier Beach Management in Massachusetts (PDF, 12 MB) - Published by CZM in 1994, this report of the Massachusetts Barrier Beach Task Force was designed as a reference tool for those charged with the responsibility of preparing, reviewing, and implementing barrier beach management plans.